cesare-spinoso/QCS/README.md

     booktitle = "Findings of the Association for Computational Linguistics: EMNLP 2023", year = "2023",
 }
 ```

+For any questions regarding the paper or the dataset, please open an issue on GitHub or email the corresponding author (email address in paper).

 # Installation and environment setup
 To install this repo, first clone it and then execute the following commands (assumes Anaconda is installed on your machine):